 Additionally, preferred stock has various “preferences” over common stock.
 These preferences can include:

 - Liquidation preferences - the first right to the money left over from selling the company’s property if the company closes.

 - Dividend rights - a right to an increased proportion of the company’s profits.

 - Conversion rights - the right to convert the preferred stock into a (usually higher) quantity of common stock.

 - Voting rights - preferred stock usually has no voting power but in some cases it can have increased voting power per share as compared to other classes of shares.

 Stock can also come in different classes.
-For example, Google stock comes in Class A (stock ticker “GOOGL”), and Class B (stock ticker “GOOGL”).
+For example, Google stock comes in two publicly traded classes: Class A (stock ticker “GOOGL”), and Class C (stock ticker “GOOG”).
 Different classes of stock usually have different voting rights.
 For instance, one class might offer one vote per share, whereas another class of stock might offer ten votes per share.

 How to Read a Stock: Quotes & Statistics

-A stock quote is the price a stock most recently traded for on an exchange.
-Each time a stock is traded, the stock quote is updated.
+A stock quote is the price a stock most recently traded for in an exchange.
+This price can be affected by a number of different factors including: